-In Exiles, an American cardiologist named Peter Scanlon takes his 17-year-old daughter, Alex, to Nepal in order to work in a free health clinic for a year.
-Kathmandu serves as a meeting ground for exiles and expatriates from many places, and their encounters leave Peter and Alex disillusioned, but wiser, about their own culture and the bigger world.
-At its heart, Exiles is a meditation on the meaning of loss, forgiveness, and healing in our lives.
+In Exiles, American cardiologist Peter Scanlon takes his 17-year-old daughter, Alex, to Nepal in order to work in a free health clinic for a year.
+Kathmandu serves as a meeting ground for exiles and expatriates from many places including Tibet, and their encounters leave Peter and Alex disillusioned but wiser about their own culture and the bigger world.
+At its heart, Exiles is a meditation on loss, forgiveness, and healing in our lives.

 Exiles was named one of the best books of the year by the Chicago Tribune.